List of sumo record holders

 The at Tomioka Hachiman Shrine.
 As of November 2014, the monument carries the names of Tanikaze (63 consecutive wins), Umegatani (58), Tachiyama (56), Futabayama (69), Chiyonofuji (53) and Hakuhō (63).

 This is a list of records held by wrestlers of professional sumo.
 Only performances in official tournaments or are included here.
 Since 1958, six have been held every year, giving wrestlers from the modern era more opportunities to accumulate championships and wins.
 Before this, tournaments were held less frequently; sometimes only once or twice per year.

 Names in bold indicate a still active wrestler.
+Record streaks that are still ongoing are marked as 'current'.

-The tables are up to date as of the end of the September 2025 tournament.
+The tables are up to date as of the end of the September 2026 tournament.